ShaunCurtis/Blazr.SeparationOfConcerns/readme.md

 ### Data Persistance

-In this application we are presisting data to Browser Local Storage.
+The application presists data to Browser Local Storage.

 Here's the `IDataService` implementation that uses the `ProtectedLocalStorage` package.
 The code is self explanatory.